 "Before Helpuice, we had documented standard operating procedures but it was problematic.
 Formatting was inconsistent and they often did not meet best practices.
 Moreover, because the SOPs were not being managed, outdated materials were in circulation.
 Additionally, finding these procedures was difficult as they were posted in multiple locations.

-• Searchability: A knowledge base can be searchable, which can make it easier for employees to find the SOPs they need.
-This can be especially helpful for new employees or those who are unfamiliar with the organization's procedures.
+- Searchability.
+Easily search for and find the SOPs you need.
+This is especially helpful for new employees or those unfamiliar with the procedures.

-• Tracking: A knowledge base can help track which SOPs have been accessed and by whom, which can be useful for training and compliance purposes.
+- Tracking.
+Monitor which SOPs have been accessed and by whom.
+This is useful for training and compliance purposes.

-Overall, a knowledge base can be a useful tool for managing and distributing SOPs within an organization, helping to ensure that employees have access to the information they need to complete tasks consistently and efficiently.
+Overall, a knowledge base is a powerful tool for managing SOPs.
+It ensures employees have the information they need to complete tasks consistently and efficiently.

 Creating standard operating procedures is perhaps the best way to ensure your team puts their talents to maximum usage.